david-hoffman/Igor-Data-Analysis/README.md

 The license for the code contained in this repository is contained in included the `license.txt` file.

-I have written these [IGOR Pro](http://www.wavemetrics.com/index.html) procedures to analyze data collected during my doctoral research, as such the user interface is not very friendly and the documentation is not complete.
+I have written these [IGOR Pro](http://www.wavemetrics.com/index.html) procedures to analyze data collected during my doctoral research, as such the user interface is primarily through the command window and the documentation is incomplete.
+Nevertheless, I have found these procedures to be extraordinarily useful and I'd like to share them with the rest of the research community.

 My research primarily uses ultrafast lasers to perform two main types of vibrational spectroscopy 1.)
 Femtosecond Stimulated Raman Spectroscopy, FSRS ([DPH, et al., *PCCP* **2012**](pubs.rsc.org/en/content/articlehtml/2012/cp/c2cp23468h) and [DPH, et al., *JPCC* **2013**](http://pubs.acs.org/doi/abs/10.1021/jp400369b)), 2.) and Impulsive Stimulated Raman Spectroscopy, ISRS (DPH, et al. *in preparation*).

+##Utilities.ipf
+A set of utilities for the processing of time resolved vibrational spectroscopic data.

 ##FitFuncs.ipf
 A set of useful fitting functions for the ultrafast spectroscopist.
 Many different kinds of exponentials convoluted with a gaussian instrument response.